 Grantmaking is a primary means by which the Sisters Health Foundation advances its mission by partnering with agencies and organizations to address significant health issues.
-As of spring 2017, the Foundation Board has approved 1,193 grant requests representing more than $16 million in funding.
+As of fall 2017, the Foundation Board has approved 1,271 grant requests representing more than $17 million in funding.

 Through our grantmaking, we seek to support projects and strategies that will advance oral health, healthy lifestyles, or health equity in the Mid-Ohio Valley.